lilyhanhub/kickstarter-analysis/README.md

     For more information, see [the line chart visualizing the relationship between outcomes and launch goals.](/Outcomes_vs_Goals.png)

 * Challenges I
-explain how you performed your analysis using images and links to code, as well as any challenges you encountered and how you overcome them.
+ as well as any challenges you encountered and how you overcome them.
 If you had no challenges, describe any possible challenges or difficulites that could be encountered.

 ##### Splitting the parent/subcategory column into two distinct columns "Parent category" and "Subcategory".
 So.....
 Line with markers charts can help Louice determine the trends.